xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-fullpage-screenshot.md

      * Mandatory: Optional

    * Name: ignoredElements
-     * Description: List of TestObject you want to hide when taking screenshot.
+     * Description: List of Test Objects you want to hide when taking a screenshot.
      * Parameter Type: List<TestObject\>
      * Mandatory: Optional